Dragonheart: A New Beginning: Music

 Mark McKenzie composed the score with orchestrations done by him, Patrick Russ, and Warren Sherk.
 At producer De Laurentiis's request, McKenzie incorporated Randy Edelman's Dragonheart theme from the first film in some tracks; using it as a guideline, McKenzie wrote themes that would easily transition with it.

 Reception

 The film-critic aggregator Rotten Tomatoes reports 40% positive reviews, based on five critics.

 Accolades

 Prequels

 A third Dragonheart was in development since June 2014.
 Dragonheart 3: The Sorcerer's Curse is a prequel taking place years before the 1996 film, focusing on the idea of the dragon race being rejuvenated from its brink-of-extinction state.
 The film was released as a direct-to-DVD/Blu-ray format in February 2015 in North America.
-Raffaella De Laurentiis was chosen to be the producer, with Colin Teague as the director.
+Raffaella De Laurentiis reprised the role as the producer, while Colin Teague directed the film.
 The second and third prequels, Dragonheart: Battle for the Heartfire and Dragonheart: Vengeance, were released in 2017 and 2020, respectively.